 Moreover, if one's strategy is to use an advanced post-processing technique such as principal component analysis (PCA) to optimize the detection limits at the smallest possible separations to the host, then it is necessary to have rather a high number (several tens) of frames.
 Using a slow mode and saving fewer frames and groups can result as a limitation for such a strategy in addition to increasing the probability of having cosmic rays events polluting the region of interest.

-Following the Standard Coronagraphic Sequence, it is recommended to use two subsequent rolls on a science target and then slew and observe a PSF reference star, ideally with several small-grid-dither pointings (5-point or 9-point).
-These three observations should be gathered in a non-interruptible sequence in APT.
-This strategy is recommended to guarantee two different optimal PSF subtractions despite thermal drift of the observatory and associated wavefront and PSF variations.
+Following the standard coronagraphic sequence, it is recommended to use 2 subsequent rolls on a science target and then slew and observe a PSF reference star, ideally with several small-grid-dither pointings (5-point or 9-point).
+These 3 observations should be gathered in a non-interruptible sequence in APT.
+This strategy is recommended to guarantee 2 different optimal PSF subtractions despite thermal drift of the observatory and associated wavefront and PSF variations.

 The maximum roll angle being ±5º, the two roll angles provide optimal results at large separations (typically 1" and further).